 - Lost Wages: If your injuries prevented you from returning to work for any length of time, these lost earnings might be recoverable as part of your personal injury claim.
 Our St. Petersburg car accident lawyers may consult with vocational experts to help prove that your injuries inhibited your ability to do your job or affected your job performance.
 If you suffered a long-term or permanent disability, you may also be able to seek damages for loss of future earnings.

-- Property Damage: If your vehicle and any other personal property was destroyed or damaged in the incident, the cost of replacement or repairs could be factored into the settlement estimations.
+- Property Damage: If your vehicle and any other personal property were destroyed or damaged in the incident, the cost of replacement or repairs could be factored into the settlement estimations.

 Call Us Today for a Free Consultation with a Car Accident Lawyer